 The service works with other online accounts as well, such as Picasa (and through it, Google+), Flickr and Dropbox, to name a few.

-When sending the e-mail, you have the option to secure photos with a password, which you must provide on your own to the recipient.
+When you are sending the e-mail, you have the option to secure photos with a password, here you can set the password which you can share later after making sure that you mail has reached to the right recipient.
 You can also cut off access to the photos after one day or one week, and get a notification when the recipient has viewed them.

 When you sign into Primadesk, it tells you that you need to install an add-on for your browser.
 This is actually not true–the add-on just enables a couple extra features–so the “need to install” warning seems like a scummy move.
 Primadesk also can’t list Facebook friends who don’t allow third-party apps, and so it can’t show any of their tagged photos of you.
 That’s not Primadesk’s fault, but there’s no explanation of this issue on the website, which could lead to confusion when photos don’t show up.
 (I had to contact the company for clarification.)

 As for the shared link pages, I wish they had more features, such as the ability to download all files with one click or view them in a slideshow format without downloading.